 • No waterproof stuff sack

-• Zipper can get stuck if you try to open/close it too fast
+• The zipper can get stuck if you try to open/close it too fast

 Outdoor Vitals Atlas 15°F – 650+ Fill Down Ultralight Sleeping Bag